That-Ski-Freak/MarkdownPublic/Project Gamma Information Dump.md

 Many cards in project gamma are split cards, which can be played as one side or the other.
 Unless otherwise stated on the card, you cannot play both halves at once.

 ### Resource & draw system:
-- All cards in hand can be pitched into the pitch pile to make 1 mana/resource of one of their realms.
+- All cards in hand can be pitched into the pitch pile to make 1 mana/resource of one of their realms (or any realm in the case of realmless cards).
 - At the end of the round the following steps are carried out:
 	- Each player may pitch any additional cards they choose, revealing them and putting them into their pitch pile.
 	- Each player takes all cards from their pitch pile and puts them on the top and/or bottom of their deck in any order/combination, then draws that many cards + 2